-Comments around systems and resources and pay tend to be most negative, and leadership and learning and development most favorable.
-The small green bubble over to the right are the small percentage of people who just report feeling good about things.
+Comments around systems and resources and compensation tend to be most negative, and leadership and learning and development most favorable.
+The small green bubble over to the right is the small percentage of people who just report feeling good about things.

 How to choose the right benchmark